 Secure the nonprofit’s assets

 Upon learning of the embezzlement, the first step the nonprofit leadership must take is to secure the nonprofit’s assets to prevent further losses.
 If the perpetrator was a signer on any bank accounts or had online access to accounts, revoke their access immediately.
-If they had company credit cards, cancel them.
+In case they had company credit cards, cancel them.
 If the loss involved other types of assets, take whatever steps are necessary to secure them.

 Preserve evidence of the nonprofit embezzlement by revoking access to the suspect’s computer as well as company accounts including company email, cloud-based software platforms, and corporate social media accounts.

 Sideline the suspect pending an investigation

 If the nonprofit organization has either proof or strong suspicion of who the perpetrator was, the nonprofit will need to sideline the suspect while it conducts a thorough investigation.
-If the suspect is an employee, they can be placed on administrative leave.
+In case the suspect is an employee, place that employee on administrative leave.
 If they are a volunteer, suspend their clearance to serve as a volunteer.